loxilb-io/loxilbdocs/docs/ha-deploy.md

 ```

   *  <b>"--externalCIDR=123.123.123.1/24" -</b> The external service IP for a svc is chosen from the externalCIDR range.
 In this scenario, the Client, svc and cluster are all in the different subnet.
-  *  <b>"--setRoles=0.0.0.0" -</b> This option will enable kube-loxilb to choose active-backup amongst the loxilb instance and the svc IP to be configured on the active loxilb node.
+  *  <b>"--setRoles=0.0.0.0" -</b> This option will enable kube-loxilb to choose active-backup amongst the loxilb instances and the svc IP to be configured on the active loxilb node.
   *  <b>"--setLBMode=1" -</b> This option will enable kube-loxilb to configure svc in one-arm mode towards the endpoints.
   *  <b>"--setBGP=65100" -</b> This option will let kube-loxilb to configure local AS number in the bgp instance.
   *  <b>"--extBGPPeers=50.50.50.1:65101" -</b> This option will configure the bgp instance's external neighbors.